iDigBio/idb-backend/README.md

 ### System Dependencies

-Currently this project only works in python2.7.
+Currently this project only works in python2.7 and is not compatible with Python 3.

 The following library packages will need to be installed to run the api: